fortinet-solutions-cse/secgw-demo/README.md

 To get access to the FortiPoC or the Hands-On-Lab Guide contact your local Fortinet SE or Telco SME.

 # How to use demo mode
-The demo mode will preconfigure FMG / FAZ / FGT-SEG-1 and FGT-SEG-2 so you quickly can spin up the whole lab.
+The demo mode will pre-configure FMG / FAZ / FGT-SEG-1 and FGT-SEG-2 so you quickly can spin up the whole lab.
 It can be useful as customer demos, self-paced learning, verification of a feature or troubleshooting.

 1. Start the poc "MNO SecGW HoL"
 1. When the PoC is started.
 Log into the LXC device named Runner.